 In addition to a daily MVM, the Linus Pauling Institute recommends a few additional micronutrient supplements:

 The Linus Pauling Institute recommends that generally healthy adults take 2,000 IU (50 μg) of supplemental vitamin D daily.
-Most multivitamins contain the DV of 400 IU (10 μg) of vitamin D, and single-ingredient supplements are available for additional supplementation.
+Most multivitamins contain 400 IU (10 μg) or 600 IU (15 μg) of vitamin D, and single-ingredient supplements are available for additional supplementation.
 Sun exposure, diet, skin color, and body mass index (BMI) have variable, substantial impact on body vitamin D levels.
 To adjust for individual differences and ensure adequate body vitamin D status, the Linus Pauling Institute recommends aiming for a serum 25-hydroxyvitamin D concentration of at least 30 ng/mL (75 nmol/L).